 If you can adjust which days you fly, you’ll be even better off.
 The highest fares typically fall on Fridays, Sundays and Mondays, so consider mixing it up and traveling on Saturdays when airfare is often lower and airports not as crowded.
 Using Google Flights’ calendar search is always a prime place to start when researching the cheapest days to fly.

-Another route to consider if you can’t find cheap Spring Break tickets to your dream destination: Book a round-trip flight to a gateway city like London or Paris with affordable flight options, then connect on a low-cost carrier.
+Another route to consider if you can’t find cheap Spring Break tickets to your dream destination: Book a round-trip flight to a gateway city with affordable flight options, then connect on a low-cost carrier.

 For example, if you’re looking to travel from/to a smaller city like Lisbon with less international airlift, you might consider flying into London, then booking a separate round-trip ticket onward via TAP Air Portugal or another budget carrier.